 Please know that this is not an exhaustive list and criteria for returning may depend on the child's illness and recommendations by the health department.
 See Center leadership if you have questions about a specific illness or symptom.
-If your child has a diagnosed illness, we ask that you notify Center leadership so that precautions might be taken in the classroom if needed and information (while maintaining your and your child's confidentiality) can be shared with other families in your child's classroom about the illness, symptoms to look for, and any possible control measures.
+If your child has a diagnosed illness, we ask that you notify Center leadership so that precautions can be taken in the classroom, if needed and information (while maintaining your and your child's confidentiality) can be shared with other families in your child's classroom about the illness, symptoms to look for, and any possible control measures.

-The Center is required to report specific diagnosed communicable diseases to the local health department and licensing.
+The Center is required to report specific diagnosed communicable diseases to the local health department and Division of Regulated Child Care.